kuipiekuip/StreetviewCropTypeMapping/README.md

 1. `getStreetPoints.py`: Generates a CSV file with road point coordinates of trees and relevant metadata.
 2. `getGSVTreeImages.py`: Downloads images from Google Street View using coordinates and ensures they match the date of the tree's health assessment.
 3. `imageSegmentation.py`: Processes downloaded images to segment and highlight tree areas, blurring other parts.
+4. `binaryTreeClassifier.ipynb`: Trains a binary classifier to filter out GSV images that do not contain a clear view of a tree.

-4. We would like to refer to the blog post we created as well!
+5. We would like to refer to the blog post we created as well!
 [Documentation](https://example.com)

 ### Built With